5 Tips for Improving Hygiene in the Workplace

 1. Promote regularly washing hands

 Before they sit down for work, every employee should be made to wash their hands.
 This is a simple yet effective way to stop germs from entering the workspace, where they can quickly spread due to populating everything from keyboards to documents.
+When it comes to the washing part, encourage employees to use disinfecting hand wipes.

 When it comes to the washing part, encourage employees to use soap and hand sanitizer.
 Also, instruct them to spend a minimum of 20 seconds washing their hands.